cs-rushikesh-mehakare/solution-pack-fortisoar-system-config-recommendations/docs/usage.md

 # Usage

-FortiSOAR Health Assessment can be used in following ways
+FortiSOAR Health Assessment can be used in following ways:
 - **Usage 1**: Health Assessment
-    - Configure FortiSOAR Health Assessment Connector
     - Navigate to Health Assessment
     - Click on **Assess System Health**.
     - A Health Assessment Record will be generated.
 [Click here](#health-assessment) for more details
 - **Usage 2**: Configuration Recommendation
-    - Configure FortiSOAR Health Assessment Connector
     - Navigate to Health Assessment
     - Click on **Recommend System Configuration**.
 A Configuration Recommendation Record will be generated.
 [Click here](#configuration-recommendation) for more details
 - Once record is generated you can apply recommendation generated.
 [Click Here](#step-to-apply-generated-configuration-recommendations) for step to apply